NixOS/nix.dev/source/tutorials/continuous-integration-github-actions.md

 ### 2. Setting up secrets

-On your GitHub repository or organization (for use across all repositories):
+On your GitHub repository or organisation (for use across all repositories):

 1. Click on `Settings`.
 2. Click on `Secrets`.